supermemo-wiki/SuperMemoAssistant.Wiki/docs/sma/plugin-LaTeX.md

     1. Select [the search box ![](content/images/plugin-LaTeX/MiKTeX/miktex-packages-search.png)](content/images/plugin-LaTeX/MiKTeX/miktex-packages-search.png ':ignore @tooltip-preview') and type the name of the package
     2. <kbd>Right click</kbd> on [the line ![](content/images/plugin-LaTeX/MiKTeX/miktex-packages-install.png)](content/images/plugin-LaTeX/MiKTeX/miktex-packages-install.png ':ignore @tooltip-preview') that matches the package name, and click on <kbd>Install package</kbd>

-Once this is done, you are ready to use LaTeX.
+Once this is done, you are ready to use the LaTeX hotkeys in SuperMemo.

+?> [!TIP] To extract LaTeX formulas from your PDF documents, setup the PDF plugin with your [MathPix OCR](https://supermemo.wiki/sma/#/plugin-pdf?id=pdf-built-in-ocr) account.

 ## LaTeX basics